On the Present Status of Inflationary Cosmology

 As one can see from Fig. \ref{xi}, predictions of other models with $n \lesssim 1$, including the model with $V\sim \phi$, are also compatible with the ACT constraints in a certain range of $\xi$; see also a recent discussion of this issue in \cite{Gao:2025onc}.

-In the next subsection, we will discuss many other models with predictions compatible with the results of the latest ACT data release.
+In the next subsection, we will discuss several other models that yield predictions compatible with the results of the latest ACT data release.
 They include pole inflation, KKLTI inflation, polynomial $\alpha$-attractors, and hybrid $\alpha$-attractors.
 These models are described in \cite{Kallosh:2019hzo,Kallosh:2022feu,Kallosh:2022ggf}.

 The main advantage of the model \rf{Jordan} is its ultimate simplicity.
 Just like the Starobinsky model and the model $\tfrac12 m^{2}\phi^{2}$, the model \rf{Jordan} has only one parameter, $m$, which determines the amplitude of the inflationary perturbations.

 On the other hand, its generalized version \rf{xi2} can also provide a good fit to the ACT data while allowing control of the tensor-to-scalar ratio $r$ by changing $\xi$.
 In this respect, the model \rf{xi2} is similar to $\alpha$-attractors, where one can control $r$ by changing the parameter $\alpha$.\footnote{In this context we should mention that some modified gravity models in the Palatini formalism are also compatible with ACT data, see e.g. \cite{Jarv:2017azx, Antoniadis:2018ywb,Barman:2023opy,Dioguardi:2025vci,Dioguardi:2025mpp}.
 This class of models is very interesting but somewhat less explored.
 In particular, all models discussed in this paper up to now have supergravity generalizations, but we are unaware of any supergravity versions of inflationary models based on the Palatini formulation.}